Cybersecurity Tools & Resources

 - Check Point Research - Published annually and bi-annually.
 Check Point Research’s reports stay high-level, looking at attack trends, cybersecurity posture, and specific verticals such as mobile and cloud.

 - CrowdStrike - Published annually.
-CrowdStrike publishes several annual reports with helpful insight for network defenders.
+CrowdStrike publishes several annual reports with helpful insight for DCO forces.
 The Threat Hunting Report “reviews intrusion trends, provides insights into current adversary tactics and delivers highlights of notable intrusions.”
 The Global Threat Report “covers real-world scenarios and observed trends in attackers‘ ever-evolving tactics, techniques and procedures and offers practical recommendations to protect your organization in the coming year.”
 Finally, the Global Security Attitude Survey aggregates responses from thousands of IT professionals across the world — think of this as similar to SANS’ regular surveys of the industry.

 - Digital Shadows - Published quarterly.
 Digital Shadows’ reports focus on specific sectors, as many in this list do, but they also publish other interesting overviews such as their initial access broker landscape report.

 - Dragos - Published annually.
 Dragos’s State of Industrial Cybersecurity reports focus not on enterprise threats as all others on this list do, but rather on threats to industrial control systems.

 - ESET - Published quarterly.
 ESET’s quarterly threat reports discuss high-level trends.

 - Expel - Published monthly.
 Expel’s Top Attack Vectors articles lack the breadth and depth of other reports in this list, but these concise, focused posts are a valuable data point when studying intial access vectors.